scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/developer_docs.md

     that break the documentation.
 To do so, got to `Admin -> Advanced Settings`, check the `Build pull requests for this projects` option, and click `Save`.
 For more information, please refer to the [official RTD documentation](https://docs.readthedocs.io/en/stable/pull-requests.html).
+-   If you find the RTD builds are failing, you can disable the `fail_on_warning` option in `.readthedocs.yaml`.

 ### Coverage tests with _Codecov_